 Choose from laying tools, thimble cases, tape measures, needle minders, seam rippers, and threaders.
 These beautiful wooden tools are individually created by hand in Canada from exotic wood.

 The English lady had beautiful pewter tools that often hung from a chatelaine.
-Feel like a Queen with a pewter chatelaine with scissors (305-700-1425) or an Elizabethan Laying Tool (380-371-1717).
-A sewing Compendium (380-700-1850) was needed if you went visiting to sew with your friends.
-This tower style has a thimble as part of the cap and an internal piece to wrap your threads around.
-Your needle goes into the glass bottle.
+Feel like a Queen with a pewter chatelaine with scissors or an Elizabethan Laying Tool.
+A sewing Compendium was needed if you went visiting to sew with your friends.
+Some came in a glass bottle style that has a thimble as part of the cap, an internal piece to wrap your threads around, and your needles would be stored inside the glass bottle.

 Awls were an important tool as they punched holes in materials so they could be laced together.
 Some doubled as needles or laying tools.
-They are still made from a wide variety of materials including wood (6735), bone (6745), and metal (380-371-1719).
+They are still made from a wide variety of materials including wood, bone, and metal.

 Shells like Mother of Pearl were fashioned into various shapes to hold sewing supplies.
-Thread winders (364-475-0012) were very popular.
-Thread rings (364-475-0001) were the ancestors of our needle organizers.
-Shells were also a popular material for tatting shuttles (7285).
+Thread winders were very popular.
+Thread rings were the ancestors of our needle organizers.
+Shells were also a popular material for tatting shuttles.

-I often take for granted the ability to go to the store and buy a package of needles for less than $5.
-It’s not unusual for me to have a pair of scissors with each project.
-However, my ancestors were not as blessed.
+We may take for granted the ability to go to the store and buy a package of needles for less than $5, and if some of us are extra lucky, we might even have a pair of scissors with each project, but many of our ancestors were not as blessed.
 Needles and other sewing accessories were critical to the successful management of their household.
 It was important to keep track of the supplies and to keep them in good shape because it was expensive to replace them.
 Also, they might not be able to go to the local Mercantile for several months.

 A needlework station was one way to keep everything together.
-This pewter station (6520) has a pincushion, scissors in a holder, and a thimble on a stand.
+This station features a magnet for your needles, and places to hold your thread balls, scissors, and thimbles.

 Students from the Ackworth School in England created many samplers that have survived the ages.
 Reproductions are popular among stitchers.
-The Ackworth Friendship Book (105-362-9915) is reminiscent of when Victorian women created books for their friends to write notes, leave drawings, or add tokens.
+Many book style samplers are reminiscent of when Victorian women created books for their friends to write notes, leave drawings, or add tokens.

-A great resource is the Sampler and Antique Needlework Quarterly Magazine.
+A great resource was the Sampler and Antique Needlework Quarterly Magazine (now discontinued).
 These magazines contain historical patterns, information on notions and relevant news.

-Just imagine….the things that are being designed and stitched today may some day be part of newsletter about antiques and the people who stitched them!!!
+The things that are being designed and stitched today may some day be part of newsletter about antiques and the people who stitched them.

 If you want to try a new hobby where you can use your stitching skills, check out reenactment.
 Here are several excellent websites for US reenacting.
 For those who live outside the US, there are probably groups in your region also.